- Weak WiFi / lost connection

 Most WiFi drop-offs happen right after a router reboot or ISP swap — the device reconnects to the network but silently loses its cloud registration.

-- WiFi connection unstable or weak
+- Weak WiFi / lost connection

 Before you go — try one of these (they fix most cases).